An Introduction & Brief History of Turin

 In a splendid location, situated at the foot of the Alps in north-west Italy, Turin (Torino), the capital of Piedmont, is an extraordinary city like no other in the Bel Paese.
 As the first capital of Italy after Unification in 1861, Turin has become synonymous with design, innovation and reinvention.
-Turin and Piedmont have given the world Lenci ceramics, Fiat cars, Fila and Kappa sportswear, Alessi household goods, Ferrero and Caffarel confectionary, Gianduja chocolates, Lavazza coffee, Martini-Bacardi, Campari, Asti Spumante, Barolo wine, the Slow Food movement, Primo Levi, the Torino and Juventus football teams and the popular Borsalino hat.
+Turin and the rest of the Piedmont region have given the world Barolo wine, Lenci ceramics, Fiat cars, Fila and Kappa sportswear, Alessi household goods, Ferrero and Caffarel confectionary, Gianduja chocolates, Lavazza coffee, Martini-Bacardi, Campari, Asti Spumante, the Slow Food movement, Primo Levi, the Torino and Juventus football teams and the popular Borsalino hat.

-Key pro-unification players of the ruling class were Massimo D’Azeglio who was Prime Minister of the Kingdom of Piedmont-Sardinia and Camillo Benso, Count of Cavour (1810-61) who was the main architect of unification and became the first Prime Minister of a unified Italy.
+Important to the pro-unification of the ruling class were Massimo D’Azeglio who was Prime Minister of the Kingdom of Piedmont-Sardinia and Camillo Benso, Count of Cavour (1810-61) who was the main architect of unification and became the first Prime Minister of a unified Italy.

 Cavour’s and subsequent politicians’ economic reforms paved the way for the development of large industries in Turin and Piedmont: textiles, metalwork, chemicals, agriculture, business machinery, design and engineering.
 Some of the big names to emerge were Olivetti in 1908 and Fiat in 1899.
 Further achievements came in 1904 when Arturo Ambrosio built Italy’s first cinema studio.